 Successful people in life tend to operate outside this box.
 Guy Laliberte knew this.
 I came across his story in the book What I Wish I Knew When I Was in Kindergarten by Tina Seelig.
-Laliberte lived out the idea that you do not have to do things the way they have always been done in order to succeed.
-He learned that it was okay and necessary to be creative, to take chances and to look at things in a new way in order to achieve his dreams.
+Laliberte lived out the idea that you do not have to do things the way they have always been done to succeed.
+He learned that it was okay and necessary to be creative, take chances, and look at things in a new way to achieve his dreams.

 Laliberte's dream was rooted in the circus.
 He reinvented the circus experience by breaking all the rules and daring to do a new thing.

 If you were to sit back for a moment and picture a circus, what images immediately come to mind?
 Animals?
 Big Tents?
 Silly Music?
 Clowns?
 Balloons?